 Fortunately for Brett, on 14 March 1942, the B-17E Flying Fortresses of the Naval Task Force, Southern Bomber Command (ex 88th Reconnaissance Squadron, 7th Bomb Group) based in Townsville were transferred to the 19th Bombardment Group, USAAF.
 He dispatched three B-17's (of the 40th Reconnaissance Squadron - later to become the 435th Squadron), but one was ditched off Mindanao.

 The three B-17's left Townsville loaded full of sulphur drugs, quinine and cigarettes for the military forces in the Philippines.
 Dick Graf told me that Lewis's aircraft was fitted out with 25 parachutes, 25 life vests and 25 oxygen masks.
 Mechanics had to fit special tee pieces in the aircraft to cater for a larger number of oxygen masks.
 Each of the crews had their regular co-pilots replaced with pilots who were familiar with the airfield at Del Monte.

-When they arrived at Batchelor airfield they were advised for the first time of the details of their mission.
+When they arrived at Batchelor Airfield they were advised for the first time of the details of their mission.
 They were to evacuate MacArthur and his party from a small airfield on a plantation on Mindanao Island in the Philippines owned by the Del Monte Company.
-Bomb bay fuel tanks were installed while they were at Batchelor for the 1,425 nautical mile flight.
-During this time there was a false alarm air raid warning at Batchelor and they took off for a short period until the "all clear" was given.
+Bomb bay fuel tanks were installed while they were at Batchelor Airfield for the 1,425 nautical mile flight.
+During this time there was a false alarm air raid warning at Batchelor Airfield and they took off for a short period until the "all clear" was given.
 They landed again to finish their preparations for the long flight to Del Monte.

 The flight path to Del Monte took them between two large Japanese airbases which were only 30 miles apart.